THE surreal landscape of Lewis Carroll’s Through the Looking-Glass has Alice wondering what the world is like on the other side of a mirror.

-To her surprise, Alice is able to pass into it, as if into the astral world, and experience an alternate existence.
+To her surprise, Alice is able to pass into a fantastic astral world and experience an alternate existence.

 A puzzled Alice discovers a book with looking-glass poetry called “Jabberwocky,” which she can read only by holding it up to a mirror.

-Carroll’s imaginative invention is likely an unambiguous reference to “the astral light” of occultism, where images of all things are stored in reverse of their counterparts on our normal terrestrial plane.
+To Theosophical students, Carroll’s imaginative invention is an unambiguous reminder of “the astral light” of occultism, a universal storage drive where original images of all things are seen in reverse of their visible projections on our terrestrial plane.

 Clairvoyance and psychic powers have always fascinated the public.
 But then, as now, they were considered nonsensical by mainstream scientists.